andrerferrer/background-jobs-demo/README.md

+## Goal
-This is an app to teach how to implement background jobs and simple mailing in rails
+This is an app to teach how to implement background jobs in rails, using ClearBit

 * After installing redis, remember to run it `sudo service redis-server start`
-* if you have issues, run `redis-cli FLUSHALL`
+* If you have issues, run `redis-cli FLUSHALL`